 We also make plans to get back in time for naps, and I get to bed early the night before so I’m not cranky.
 A crying mom totally ruins everything.
 I don’t know why.

 (As a little side note, this doesn’t have to happen near Valentine’s Day–or even in the month of February.
-So if you have morning sickness or a stressful month of basketball practices and choir performances, just stick this idea in your “Someday” file.)
+So if you have morning sickness or a stressful month of basketball practices and choir performances, just stick this idea into your “Someday” file.)

 When (if) you do decide to do this activity, be sure to take lots of pictures and turn on fun music.
 Time dedicated to family makes a great party.

 It’s also helpful to plan that you’ll be hormonal and cranky and annoyed with everyone . . . and anticipate that your children will be whiny, unkind to each other, and disobedient.
 Then you’ll be pleasantly surprised if it isn’t quite that bad!
 (I don’t mean to sound like a downer, but I want to be sure you don’t set yourself up for failure here.)

 I think one of the reasons families don’t typically do things like this is because the effort to keep up with the stuff that already has to be done is so high that there’s not a lot of room for the creative and fun kind of stuff.
 But, it’s this creative stuff that helps you bond with your children.
 You’ll feel like a really good parent.
 Your kids will remember the effort you made (and they’ll forget the fact you wanted to throw in the towel after the first 15 minutes).

 My children had such a great time with this in the past that they’ve asked if they can take turns each year planning the surprises.

 We don’t make this hard, expensive, or fancy, but we put our best energy into showing our children how much we love them, and then all of us feel like this: